bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

-The previous example of a univariate Gaussian already seems a bit complex (one of the downsides for VB) so I just want to mention that we can do this for the second case in Example 1, the Bayesian Gaussian Mixture Model.
+The previous example of a univariate Gaussian already seems a bit complex (one of the downsides for VB) so I just want to mention that we can do this for the second case in Example 1 too, the Bayesian Gaussian Mixture Model.
-This application of variational Bayes takes a very similar form to the one from `Expectation-Maximization <link://slug/the-expectation-maximization-algorithm>`__.
+This application of variational Bayes takes a very similar form to the `Expectation-Maximization <link://slug/the-expectation-maximization-algorithm>`__ algorithm.

-Recall the mixture model has two types of variables: the latent categorical variables for each data point specifying which Gaussian it came from (:math:`z_i`), and the parameters to the Gaussians (:math:`\mu_k, \lambda_k`).
+Recall a mixture model has two types of variables: the latent categorical variables for each data point specifying which Gaussian it came from (:math:`z_i`), and the parameters to the Gaussians (:math:`\mu_k, \lambda_k`).
 In variational Bayes, we treat all variables the same (i.e. find a